-Figures 5 and 6 demonstrate that the noise from aircraft noise events at this site, when cumulatively averaged over an extended period of time (of hours, days or months) makes the major contribution to the total noise at this site, but that noise from other sources, i.e. the residual noise, also makes a significant contribution.
+Figures 7 and 8 (page 16) demonstrate that the noise from aircraft noise events at this site, when cumulatively averaged over each month makes a variable contribution to the total noise level the site over the 12 month period; sometimes making the dominant contribution for some months (during the first part of the monitoring period) but making a lesser contribution for other months (during the latter part of the monitoring period) when it is the noise from other sources, i.e. the residual noise, which makes the major contribution.

-Also each individual aircraft noise event, whenever it occurs, is likely to be clearly audible and distinguishable from the residual noise because, in addition to being different in character, it results in a noticeable increase in the level of noise over the ambient noise level during each event.
+However even during those months when the residual noise is dominant individual aircraft noise events, whenever they occur, are likely to be clearly audible and distinguishable from the residual noise because, in addition to being different in character, they result in a noticeable increase in the level of noise over the ambient noise level during each event.